Issue Date: 531 AM EST Thu Jan 24 2019

 around 50 degrees across the interior and Gulf coast of Florida

 .SPOTTER INFORMATION STATEMENT...

 Widespread spotter activation is not anticipated, however individual

-spotters are encouraged to report flooding and other hazardous
+spotters are encouraged to report high wind, hail and flooding to

 For more information...visit the National Weather Service in